AIDynamics/NeoPulse_Examples/UnsupervisedLearning/KMeans+PCA/image/MNIST/README.md

 # Introduction
-These sample .nml files are for training a PCA + KMeans model using image data in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).
+These sample .nml files are for training a PCA + KMeans model using image data in [NeoPulse® AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).

 # Data
 The data for this task can be found at: http://yann.lecun.com/exdb/mnist/